-- While Python is dynamically typed language, Go is statically typed only.
+- While Python is a dynamically typed language, Go is statically typed only.

-- Scala is both a functional programming language and object-oriented language, primitives are not present here and hence everything is an object, static keyword also is not significant here.
+- Scala is both a functional programming language and an object-oriented language; primitives are not present here, and hence everything is an object; static keyword also is not significant here.
 Scala is a contraction of the words “scalable” and “language.”

 - Scala’s static types help avoid bugs in complex applications.

-- Scala is designed to interoperate with Java Runtime Environment, Scala allows functions to be nested and supports currying.
+- Designed to interoperate with Java Runtime Environment, Scala also allows the nesting of functions and supports currying.

-- Singleton objects provide a convenient way to group functions that aren’t members of a class.
+- Singleton objects provide a convenient way to group functions without class members.

 - Scala also offers features like immutability, pure functions, recursion, high-order functions, currying, and partially applied functions.

-Python is an all-around functional language as it has to offer a lot in both web development as well as data science and machine learning.
-Now it all depends on what perfectly fits in your application and satisfies your business logic, taking care of scalability and complexity like constraints.
+Python is an all-around functional language as it has to offer a lot in web development, data science, and machine learning.
+Now it all depends on what perfectly fits your application and satisfies your business logic, taking care of scalability and complexity-like constraints.

 This has been a guide on Python Alternatives.
-Here we have discussed the top 6 Python Alternatives with their purpose and features.
+Here we have discussed the basic concept with the top 6 Python Alternatives with their features.
 You may also look at the following article to learn more –